Remains of Greco-Roman town unearthed in Egypt's Alexandria - The Statesman

 Waziri said pottery pots and some statues have been found in more than 40 wells and tanks, which indicated a large population in that area near Alexandria, which was the capital of Egypt in the Greco-Roman era.

-He said the mission also found rest houses for travelers and visitors where they waited for getting licenses to enter the town as well as houses used as centers for collecting taxes.
+He said the mission also found rest houses for travellers and visitors where they waited for getting licenses to enter the town as well as houses used as centres for collecting taxes.

 He noted that the preliminary studies on the discovered district revealed that “it was composed of main street and several branch roads that are all connected with sanitation network”.